 Several years ago a hunter from northern Michigan came to Kansas the week before Christmas with his pair of English setters.
 He’d studied WIHA fields from home most evenings for several weeks.
 Some of his targeted fields weren’t within a half-hour or more of the next closest hunting spot.

 Based out of Dodge City, the man shot limits of roosters the first three days.
 One limit of four was finished before noon.
-His last day he went back and focused on coveys of bobwhites he’d seen the previous days.
+On his last day he went back and focused on coveys of bobwhites he’d seen the previous days.
 He did well with those, too.

 “You see, that’s the kind of good hunter I’m talking about,” Millensifer said when he heard of the Michigan visitor.
 “Guys like that come prepared and usually have pretty good dogs, too.
 They’re always going to find the most birds.
 They’ll almost always do well in our WIHA.”Jim Millensifer consistently takes pheasants from Walk-In Hunting Areas throughout Kansas' long season.
 He credits plenty of preparation and simply following his dogs.